Rakesh6430/Manual_Testing_Project_on_Gorilla_Move_Grocery/README.md

-# Manual Testing Project on Gorilla Move Grocery Website
+# Manual Testing Project on Gorillamove: Grocery Delivery Website

 I mainly wrote the test cases based on website.
 Besides that, I also crosschecked the test cases with the mobile app as well.